 Being properly advised of the consequences of Sex Offender Registration as well as its consequences is a critical piece of properly advising a client.
-Given that a clients court martial defense lawyer should have a have a general idea where the accused (client) intends to go after the trial or confinement - to where he has a job waiting, his parents live, his spouse lives, he plans to attend or finish college, or as a default position, his home of record - a experienced court martial defense attorney will be able to counsel can cite with some specificity what the effects of sex offender registration will be.
+Given that a clients court-martial defense lawyer should have a have a general idea where the accused (client) intends to go after the trial or confinement – to where he has a job waiting, his parents live, his spouse lives, he plans to attend or finish college, or as a default position, his home of record – an experienced court-martial defense attorney will be able to counsel can cite with some specificity what the effects of sex offender registration will be.

 It is always important to remember that federal law only requires the states to register certain offenses (listed in DOD Instruction 1325.7 as amended Nov 16, 2009) as a minimum, and the states are free to register other offenses.
 Remember, the military judge may not allow evidence of sex offender registration on the basis of relevance or if the matter is a collateral consequence.